 Hi there.
-As we mentioned earlier, our blog turns two this week.
-We’ve had so much fun with it, but we realized that we really haven’t revealed a lot about the two of us.
+We’ve had so much fun with our blog, but we realized that we really haven’t revealed a lot about the two of us.
 You’ve seen our homes, our husbands, our projects, etc., but we really haven’t told a lot about ourselves.
 What makes us tick, so to speak.
 So, today our masks come off, and we are going to tell you some fun facts about each of us.

 First, we’ll start with our superlatives, and then give you some facts.